-With responsibility for 10 billion journeys and an annual budget of £9bn we are a complex organisation which publishes a huge amount of data on a range of subjects including contracts, expenditure, how reliable our services are, customer satisfaction, journey data, and our financial performance.
+We recognise that with responsibility for billions of road and public transport journeys every year and an annual budget of around £11bn, we have a duty to spend that money as efficiently as possible and account for every penny.
+We publish a huge amount of data on a range of subjects including contracts, expenditure, how reliable our services are, customer satisfaction, journey data, and our financial performance.
 This data helps people understand how we run London's transport network, and how we spend the money raised through fares and taxes.

 Openness and transparency is helping to transform the way we operate.
 It strengthens our relationships with customers and stakeholders, and raises awareness of how we can work with local communities and businesses to improve our services.

-Also, this information enables innovation in the way our customers travel, with our data feeds leading to the development of a number of smartphone apps to help people get around the Capital.
+Also, this information enables innovation in the way our customers travel, with our open data feeds leading to the development of hundreds of smartphone apps to help people get around the Capital.
 Transparency also helps us drive efficiency across the business.

-This information is in line with the Code of Recommended Practice issued by the Department for Communities and Local Government in September 2011.
+We publish information in line with the Local Government Transparency Code issued by the Department for Communities and Local Government in February 2015

 Find out about us and how the organisation is run including key governance information on meetings of the Board, its Committees and Panels, TfL's Standing Orders, our Annual Reports, legislative framework and company structure.

-You can how our business is structured in our organisation chart.
+You can see how our business is structured in our organisation chart.

 See details of offers to TfL staff of tickets to London 2012 Games events and related hospitality.